tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 For others, I have another theory: some people are afraid of their own subconscious.

-### Fear
+### Willful, Blissful Ignorance

 Are you afraid of your own subconscious?
 Regrettably, I feel some people are.

-Do you prefer to go through life "naturally?"
+Some people just want to go through life naturally.
-Are you afraid that seeing your spiritual portrait might reveal a "dark side?"
+Some may be afraid that seeing their spiritual portrait might reveal a "dark side," or something else they want to keep secret.

-There is nothing unnatural about a spiritual portrait.
+There is nothing unnatural about a spiritual portrait - it's just an idea I had one day and have only lately decided to pursue.

 One of my images will never reveal whether you are good or bad - but it can reveal your motivations, which may be subconscious - for being the way you are.